abishgj/TicTacToe/README.md

 # TicTacToe
 A simple python project emulating the legacy game 'TicTacToe'

-To play the game, run the file module 'Play.py' using the python command as shown below:
+To play the game, run the file module 'Play.py' using the python command:
 `$python Play.py`

 Happy TicTacToe!!